Telehealth: Then and Now

 At Alford Creative, we pride ourselves on helping those who help others.
 That’s why we work with therapists and other mental health clinicians, guiding them to achieve their professional goals.

 We think that what you do is some of the most important work there is.
 If you run your own private practice and are feeling burned out, we want to help!
-We offer advice, coaching, and marketing and website support and can take some of the responsibilities off of your shoulders, leaving you with more time to take care of yourself and to do what you do best – help others.
+We offer advice, coaching, marketing services and website support.
+Let us take some of the responsibilities off of your shoulders and give you more time to take care of yourself and to do what you do best – help others.

 Want to find out how we can help?
 Schedule a free 30-minute strategy consultation today.